alexandrebouchard/polya/README.md

 Specific to this project:

 - diagDelta: One of the NIW hyper-parameters.
 See NIWHyperParameters
+- hp: Abbreviation used for HyperParameters
 - kappa: One of the NIW hyper-parameters.
 See NIWHyperParameters
 - MAP: Maximum A Posteriori.
 See TestedModel
 - MVN: MultiVariate Normal.
 - NIW: Normal Inverse Wishart.
 A conjugate prior for mean and var of a MVN.
 - nuPrime: One of the NIW hyper-parameters.
 See NIWHyperParameters
+- PY: Pitman-Yor process